connexcs/docs/docs/reporting-problems.md

 To speak to a Support Representative, please call our office number listed at [**www.connexcs.com**](https://www.connexcs.com/).

 !!! error "When to call the support number"
     Our support line connects directly to our engineers.
-Unless there is a critical issue, please call this number between 9:00 a.m. and 23:00 p.m.
-UTC.
+Unless there is a critical issue, please call this number between 9:00 AM and 23:00 PM UTC.

 ### SMS